CollectionBuilder/cb-docs/docs/repository/generate.md

 ## Open Terminal

 To give commands to Jekyll, you will need to have a terminal open in the root of your project folder.
-Editors like VS Code can open a full folder and provides an integrated terminal to make working on a Jekyll project easier.
+Editors like VS Code can open a full folder and provide an integrated terminal to make working on a Jekyll project easier.

 If you are using VS Code, open your project repository folder with the editor.
 Use the keyboard shortcut ``Ctrl + ` `` (control + backtick " **\`** ", the key left of "1" shared with "~") to open and close the integrated terminal, or click the "View" menu and select "Terminal".